NicholasJDi/Music-Display-Desklet/README.md

 I'm not sure what versions this is supported by so any help figuring that out would be appreciated, but i built this on Linux Mint 21.3 with Cinnamon 6.0.4 sorry if this doesn't work on your version.
 ## Configuration
-Music Display Desklet is as configurable as i could get it. (without it being really performance heavy)
+Music-Display Desklet is as configurable as i could get it. (without it being really performance heavy)

 Desklet looks like this by default:<br>
 <img width="164" height="98" alt="Screenshot from 2025-09-08 08-43-38" src="https://github.com/user-attachments/assets/c7ed5d39-02f2-465a-8b24-719284d118dd" />